HOW I WORK

 What I believe about therapy

 I believe therapy is awesome, period.
-There still seems to be a cultural belief that paints therapy as something for the weak, the broken, and the crazy, and I have a hard time with this because I believe the opposite.
 I believe anyone who steps up into a therapeutic space exhibits strength and courage, and is taking responsibility over their life.
 It is from this belief that I approach my work with clients.
 In my own personal practice of self-care and personal development, therapy has been a container within which I have grown more into myself, gained better understanding about how and why I operate the way I do, released and shed those aspects of being that no longer serve me, and stepped more into who I want to become as a person.
 Bottom line - I love therapy and look forward to continuing to be a part of spreading the narrative of how rad it is.

 Education & Training